How to Prepare for Living Off-Grid in Winter

 Revisit your power use habits.

-As the days get shorter and your solar power generation is less, you might need to reduce your power usage if you increased it over summer.
+As the days get shorter and your solar power generation is less, you might need to reduce your power usage if it increased over summer.
 Average daily sun hours in winter are less than half that of peak summer, so you’ll have a lot less power generation to work with than what you may have gotten used to using.

 You may also have to cut down on how long you’re running certain appliances or plan them for sunny mornings – keep a closer eye on the battery voltage throughout the day so you have warning if you’re getting close to running out of power.